Your 1L year

 - the greater community in which you reside

 Help!?
 The 1L year is challenging, and we’re here to help.
-Take advantage of our Success Seminars on timely topics, including:
+Take advantage of our problem solving seminars on timely topics, including:

 - Managing Time and Energy in Law School